belkosyak/repo-search-app/.aicontext/STYLING_GUIDELINES.md

 - Verify contrast ratios using browser DevTools Accessibility panel
 - Test in both light and dark modes
-- Customize Catalyst UI component colors with Tailwind classes if needed
+- Customize DaisyUI component colors with Tailwind classes or DaisyUI theme variables if needed

 ---